 There is currently no hedging policy adopted by the Group with respect to its foreign exchange exposure.
 The Group is exposed to currency risk primarily through sales and purchases that are denominated in a currency other than the functional currency of the operations to which they relate.
-The currencies giving rise to this risk are primarily Renminbi and United States dollars.
+The currency giving rise to this risk is United States dollars.